nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

 devices using media queries.

-Its important to note that you do not have to follow a mobile first approach.
-Many designers and themers simply load the majority of their themes design in the global styles and then override them in media queries.
+Its important to note that you do not have to follow a mobile first approach. any designers and themers simply load the majority of their themes design in the global styles and then override them in media queries.

 You can do both in Adaptivetheme - it's merely a matter of where you place